ibm-ecosystem-engineering/QueryCraft/document/Step 2. Context Retriever.md

 The Context Retriever module offers a convenient solution for accessing context information like DDL schema from both SQLite and db2 databases.

-Configure the ContextRetriever section of superConfig.ini.
+Configure the ContextRetriever section of simpleConfig.ini.

 1. input_database_folder: Relative path to the folder containing database dump in .sqlite format.
 This is required only when using SQLite database
 1. input_data_file: Relative path to the golden dataset (CSV file) with columns: question, query, and db_id